mbosselmann/magic-greeting-card/README.md

-# Let's Create a Magic Holiday Card!
+# ✨ Let's Create a Magic Greeting Card! ✨

-Today we want to learn more about how we can build a magical holiday card using **HTML**, **CSS** and **JavaScript**.
+Today we want to learn more about how we can build a magical greeting card using **HTML**, **CSS** and **JavaScript**.
 Since we only have a limited time frame to build the card, there are already some stylings that we have prepared.
-The basic structure of the HTML is also there and all the logic we need for our magic is there too. ✨
+The basic structure of the HTML is also already build and all the logic we need for our magic is there too. ✨

 Nevertheless, there will be enough options for you to customize your magical card. :)

 ## Guide

-Starting off with the blank project, let's explain the structure and what we're about to build.
+Starting off with the blank project, let's explain the structure and what we're about to build:

 ```
 ├── README.md // you're here